Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 .. figure:: img/ios_profile_screen.png
     :align: center
     :width: 50%

+The 'Refresh Features' button can be used to refresh the barrier points on the map.
+The can be used if you run into any issues with the maps layers, particularly if you do not see your submitted assessments appear right away.

 You will also see a  ‘DELETE ALL’ button on this screen.
 This button will remove all assessment data saved locally in the app, but will NOT delete any information from the CWF database.